 An MTC is required to be registered to do business in the Commonwealth as a domestic business corporation or another domestic business entity in compliance with 935 CMR

-501.000 and to maintain the corporation or entity in good standing with the Secretary of the Commonwealth, DOR, and DUA.
+501.000: Medical Use of Marijuana and to maintain the corporation or entity in good standing with the Secretary of the Commonwealth, DOR, and DUA.

 Control Limitations.